-Welcome to the City of Ventura’s Parks & Recreation Virtual Recreation and Resource Center!
+Welcome to the City of Ventura’s Parks & Recreation DIY Recreation and Resource Center!

-This is your place for fun, educational, and useful resources through these uncertain and challenging times.
-We are committed to ensuring that our resilient community members have resources to maintain healthy lives, grow meaningful relationships, and continue to have extraordinary experiences.
+This is your place for fun, educational, and useful resources that can be enjoyed indoors.
+We are committed to providing you with resources to maintain healthy lives, grow meaningful relationships, and continue to have extraordinary experiences.
 We hope you enjoy the list of virtual opportunities below!

 Have a great idea or resource you’d like to share?
 Send us an email